MatteoRomiti/matteoromiti.github.io/partners.md

 		<div class = "card-panel"  style="height:500px">
 			<img style="float: right;" src="/img/2018_BMI_Logo_deutsch_4c.jpg" alt="BMI" width="170"/>
 			<h2><a href="https://www.bmi.gv.at/">Federal Ministry of the Interior (BMI)</a></h2>
-			The BMI participates in the KIRAS research project as a project partner in the sense of a consumer from the public sector, as there is a need for research in and for the sphere of activity of the Interior Ministry.
-			The Institute for Science and Research (IWF) is the central point of contact of the Federal Ministry of the Interior for research matters.
-In carrying out research activities with the participation of the BMI, the IWF assumes the responsibilities of research coordination.
+			The Austrian Federal Ministry of the Interior (BMI) is responsible for safeguarding the internal security of Austria.
+It covers a broad range of tasks relevant to internal security, reaching far beyond the core security tasks of police matters.
+The BMI is participating in the project as a practitioner with its responsible entity, department II/BK/7 (Economic Crime) of the Austrian Criminal Intelligence Service.
+It is especially the dedicated Sub-Competence Center specializing in virtual and cryptocurrencies that is actively involved in the project.
+At the BMI, the Institute for Science and Research (IWF) is the single point of contact for all research matters.
+Therefore, the IWF comprehensively coordinates and manages all research projects (funded through (security) research programs) the BMI and its law enforcement agencies, i.e. operational units, participate in.
 	    </div>
 	</div>
 	<div class="col s12 m8 l6">